JochenFM/Milestone_2/README.md

 For the back of the cards, I chose two icons which represent the topic as best as possible, I think: the gender symbol for female and the 'bell curve', a visualisation of the normal distribution for a variable.
 The term 'bell curve' originates from the fact that the graph used to depict a normal distribution consists of a symmetrical bell-shaped curve.
-Since both icons represent the respective field this game is about - women and statistics - in a common and popular way, I felt they should on the back of the cards.
+Since both icons represent the respective field this game is about - women and statistics - in a common and popular way, I felt they should go on the back of the cards.

 *Typography*